EugeneGIS/AGDAbook/docs/05-RF_Cl.md

 ### Class intervals for decision maker

-What can you say by looking at the map?
+What can you say by looking at this map?
 Actually a risk heat map is a data visualization tool for communicating the level for a specific risk to occur.
 These maps helps authorities to identify and prioritize the risks associated with a given hazard.

 Normally an authority (i.e., a decision maker) prioritize its efforts based on the available resources it has.
-So, it can be more useful to detect the areas with the highest probability of burning based given intervals (i.e., breaks).
+So, it can be more useful to detect the areas with the highest probability of burning based on certain intervals (i.e., breaks).
-The authority can thus concentrate its resources for preventive actions on a given percentage (such as 5%, 10%, or 20%) of the area with the highest probability of burning, instead of concentrate on the areas with a "stochastic" output probability value of 0.8 (for example).
+The authority can thus concentrate its resources for preventive actions on a given threshold (such as 5%, 10%, or 20%) of the area with the highest probability of burning, instead of concentrate on the areas with a "stochastic" output probability value of 0.8 (for example).

--   Susceptibility maps based on equal intervals, five classes (each 20%)
+-   Susceptibility maps based on **equal intervals**, five classes (each 20%)

 ``` r